AeonDigital/Shell-MSE-Main-Module/src/mse/interface/show/prompt/man/en-us.md

           It is good practice to enclose each label in quotation marks to allow this the use of names with spaces.

-If the value of this parameter is set and is invalid, the 'returnType' is converted to type 'value'.
+If the value of this parameter is set and is invalid, the `returnType` is converted to type `value`.

 &nbsp;